fredjt/ABII/README.md

 ABII is a powerful tool designed to intercept and manipulate application binary interfaces (ABIs) at runtime.
 It allows users to monitor, modify, and analyze the behavior of applications by intercepting C function calls to shared libraries.

-This tool does nothing by itself; it requires a plugin for the library you want to intercept.
+This tool does nothing by itself; it requires a plugin for the library you want to intercept. \
+It does come with an example plugin for testing and as a base for making your own.

 ## Usage